Thapsamit/internshipNotes/README.md

 - Memoization is a way to cache a result so that it doesn’t need to be computed again.
 This can boost performance.

+### useLayoutEffect :-
+- Similar to useEffect but the difference is that it is synchronus means it works when dom elements calculated and painted on screen